Rainscaping Small Grants Program

 MSD Project Clear Rainscaping Small Grants Program encourages the public to use simple rainscaping techniques on their properties to reduce the impact of stormwater on the sewer system.
 The Small Grants Program was started with a model round in 2014, and completed the first full round in 2015.
 MSD is pleased to continue to offer these Small Grants to property owners in the Rainscaping Program Area.

 The main objective for the MSD Project Clear Rainscaping Small Grants Program is to encourage the use of simple rainscaping techniques for the primary purpose of helping the public understand how stormwater impacts the combined sewer system, and how they can help be a part of the solution through the use of rainscaping on their properties.
 MSD Project Clear has conducted two rounds to date, a 2014 Model Round, and a 2015 Full Round, which collectively awarded 59 grants, up to $3,000 per grant to landowners in the program area.
 MSD Project Clear and the Missouri Botanical Garden will work together to assist landowners with their projects.
 Find out if your property is in the area for the grant program.
-Just click the drop down arrow in the search bar, and choose ESRI World Geocoder.
+Just insert your address in the search bar.

 To learn more, explore the links and information below.